EmadAdly/laravel-uuid/README.md

 ``` php
 $table->uuid('uuid');
 ```
-it's will create column uuin name and a char(36) inside of our database schema, To be ready to receive Uuids.
+it's will create column uuid name and a char(36) inside of our database schema, To be ready to receive Uuids.